kmaterna/Tutorial_research_skills/Short_Course_2021/2_Software_Design/readme.md

 * Person 2: Write a function to plot histograms of depth and magnitude of an earthquake catalog
 * Person 3: Write a function to "write" an earthquake catalog into a text file
 * How do you know that you've made correct functions?
-* Everyone push your input functions to the Tutorial_research_skills github, and pull everyone else's.
+* (If we've done Github already) Everyone push your input functions to the Tutorial_research_skills github, and pull everyone else's.